Hello (2008 film)

-Hello is a 2008 Indian Hindi thriller film directed by Atul Agnihotri, starring Sharman Joshi, Sohail Khan, Gul Panag, Isha Koppikar, Amrita Arora, and Sharat Saxena in the lead roles.
+Hello is a 2008 Indian Hindi-language comedy thriller film directed by Atul Agnihotri, starring Sharman Joshi, Sohail Khan, Gul Panag, Isha Koppikar, Amrita Arora, and Sharat Saxena in the lead roles.
 The film is based on Chetan Bhagat's novel, One Night @ the Call Center.
 It also had cameo roles by Salman Khan and Katrina Kaif.
 It was released on 10 October 2008.

 Plot

 Salman Khan is a Bollywood actor who is on a live tour near Pune, where his private jet crashes.
 Luckily, he survives, and in a lounge, he meets a girl.
 She tells him a story about six friends and their boss, who all work together at a Mumbai-based call centre.
 They are instructed never to reveal their location and speak with an American accent by a Boston-based company.
 There is Shyam (Sam), Priyanka, Varun, Esha, Radhika, and Military Uncle.
 Their boss, Subhash Bakshi, attempts to further his career by plagiarising software, agreeing to lay off 40% of the Indian workforce and relocate to Boston.
 Although these six friends work together, they still go through some struggles: Shyam tries his best to move on from Priyanka after their breakup, Esha gets annoyed by Varun when she thinks he likes her, Radhika lives with her mother-in-law who is of high traditional values and gets berated by her, and Military Uncle wants a visa to see his son and grandson in America.
 Bakshi turns their names into American names and to speak with a somewhat fluent American accent.